 This website was conceived, written and designed by Howard Benson.
 I grew up in Oulton and Woodlesford and I’m a former pupil of Rothwell Grammar School.
 For a couple of years I was a part time reporter for the Rothwell Advertiser.

-I was born in Wakefield and brought up by my parents, Frank and Betty Benson, initially at Quarry Hill in Oulton and then just across the road at Claremont View.
-They both still live in the area with my brother Clive.
+I was born in Wakefield and brought up by my parents, Frank and Betty Benson in houses at Quarry Hill.

 My grandfather, Ernest Benson, was a miner at Water Haigh colliery at Woodlesford after he moved from Royston in 1939.
 Four years earlier he had been lucky to be convalescing from a motor bike accident when there was an explosion at North Gawber pit where he worked in which 19 men died.
 A year later South Yorkshire’s worst mining disaster at nearby Wharncliffe Woodmoor colliery claimed 58 lives.

 Both incidents probably explain why Ernest was adamant that my father wouldn’t follow him down the pit.
 When he started work in 1943 a word was had with the manager, Billy Williams, and a surface job as an errand boy was arranged.
 He soon became a wages clerk in the time office and stayed there until Water Haigh closed and he moved to Lofthouse Colliery where he was to witness the disaster in 1973 when 7 miners died.